Jean-Philippe Mateta: 2021–2023: Initial seasons

 On 21 January 2021, Mateta signed for English club Crystal Palace on an initial eighteen-month loan deal.
 Crystal Palace reportedly paid a €3 million loan fee and secured an option to sign Mateta permanently for a further €15 million.
 He made his debut on 8 February in a 2–0 away league defeat by Leeds United.
-On 22 February 2021, Mateta scored his first goal for Palace in a 2–1 away league win over rivals Brighton & Hove Albion.
+On 22 February 2021, Mateta scored his first goal for Palace, a backheel flick, in a 2–1 away league win over rivals Brighton & Hove Albion.
 The deal was made permanent on 31 January 2022.